ESG marketing: Why it's important and how to draft a plan 5 ways organizations can address ESG's social factors

 How can we measure a company's performance on the social factors of ESG?
 Social metrics are often qualitative and can be subjective.
 Examples include the following:

 • DEI.
 How diverse is your workforce, and how inclusive is the workplace?
 These metrics are not only about reputation and regulations.
-Studies have shown that companies with a diverse workforce may be better positioned to understand and meet the needs of a diverse customer base.
+Studies have shown that companies with a diverse workforce might be better positioned to understand and meet the needs of a diverse customer base.

 • Community engagement.
 This measures how a company engages with the communities in which it operates.
 Community engagement can include things such as philanthropy, volunteerism and CSR programs.